Oleksandr Usyk vs. Tony Bellew: The fight

 There was very little action in round one as both boxers showed each other respect.
 Due to the lack of action, the crowd began to boo towards the end of the round.
 Round two was similar, however Bellew stepped on the gas and landed some clean shots along with some showboating.
 Bellew took control in round three, landing two straight right hands.
 Usyk began using his jab more and after landing an overhand left, Bellew was left slightly shaken.
 By the end of round four, Bellew was backed up against the ropes and looked to tire.
 Bellew aimed most of his shots to Usyk's body and by round seven, was missing a lot of shots, mostly due to Usyk's foot movement, and ended the round with a bloodied nose.
 In round eight, whilst in a neutral corner, Usyk landed a hard left, again buzzing Bellew, forcing him to move away against the ropes.
 Another left hand wobbled Bellew before Usyk finished him off with another left which dropped Bellew backwards with his head landing on the bottom rope.
 A brave Bellew tried to get up slowly and beat the count but referee Terry O'Connor stopped the fight.
 Judges Alejandro Cid and Steve Gray scored the first seven rounds 68–65 and 67–66 respectively in favour of Bellew, while Yury Koptsev had the fight 67–67.

 Aftermath

 Afterwards, Bellew paid tribute to Usyk and announced his retirement from boxing, saying, "I have been doing this for 20 years, and it is over."

 Usyk would later state that 2018 was the most difficult year of his career, but most successful.
 "We need to put goals in front of us and move towards them".
 There was a small concern during Bellew's post-fight interview as many felt he was clearly concussed.
 According to CompuBox, Usyk landed 112 of his 424 punches thrown (26%) and Bellew landed 61 of his 268 thrown (23%).

-After defeating Bellew, Usyk declared his intention to move up to heavyweight and in would turn vacate all four belts.
+After defeating Bellew, Usyk declared his intention to move up to heavyweight and in turn would vacate all four belts.